 What makes magnetic masks so fascinating is how they work—specifically, how they’re removed.
 They come with a magnetic tool that pulls the mask off the face, bringing dirt and free radicals with it.

-“Theoretically, magnet masks use iron particles to create microcurrents in the skin and help with healing and restoring the function of aging skin cells,” says Dr. Rhonda Q. Klein of Connecticut Dermatology Group.
+“Theoretically, magnet masks use iron particles to create microcurrents in the skin and help with healing and restoring the function of aging skin cells,” says Dr. Rhonda Q. Klein of Modern Dermatology in Westport, CT.